Krishnarao Patil

-Krishnarao Patil is a Nationalist Congress Party politician from Mudal, Bhudargad Tehsil, Kolhapur district, Maharashtra.
-He is firstly elected as a Member of the Legislative Assembly in 2004 as independence against Bajarang Desai, Indian National Congress Party former member of Legislative Assembly.
-He continued the Legislative Assembly till 2009 for 10 years as firstly elected member in the Radhanagari Constituency.
+Krishnarao Parasharam Patil alias K.P.
+Patil is a Nationalist Congress Party politician from Mudal, Bhudargad Tehsil, Kolhapur district, Maharashtra.
+He was first elected as a Member of the Legislative Assembly in 2004 as an independent candidate against Bajarang Desai, from the Indian National Congress Party former member of Legislative Assembly.
+He continued in the Legislative Assembly till 2009 for 10 years as the first elected member in the Radhanagari Constituency.

 He is chairman of Dudhganga Vedganga Cooperative Sugar Factory Ltd., Bidri, Kagal.
-He upgraded factory with 20 MW of electricity Production Plant.
+He upgraded the factory with a production plant of 20 MW capacity of electricity.

-He is defeated in 2014, 2019 and 2024 candidate of Legislative Assembly from Radhanagari Vidhan Sabha constituency of Kolhapur, Maharashtra, India as a member of Nationalist Congress Party by Shivsena candidate Prakash Aabitkar.
+He was defeated in 2014, 2019 and 2024 as a candidate for Legislative Assembly from Radhanagari Vidhan Sabha constituency of Kolhapur, Maharashtra, as a member of Nationalist Congress Party by Shivsena candidate Prakash Aabitkar.